As you step out onto the balcony, the world around you is bathed in a warm, golden glow.

 3. Use a Wide Aperture

 Are you a beginner photographer and still uncomfortable with adjusting your camera settings?
 Don’t worry.
-You can set your camera into aperture priority mode.
+You can set your camera to aperture priority mode.

 Don’t forget to set your ISO on auto mode to make this work.